 3. Unleash your mind through meditation or visualization

 Giving your mind a rest is probably one of the most important things you can do to recharge.
 Our minds are running like hamsters on a wheel all day.
 That will wear you down more than think!

-Give your mind a rest through meditation or visualization
+Give your mind a rest with a 3-minute meditation

 You have probably heard about all of the enormous benefits of meditation.
 All of them are true.
 It reduces stress, it improves concentration, and you will feel happier.
 What you might not know if that you can meditate for as little as three minutes to get the benefits.
 I personally can attest to that!

 If you have never meditated, go to this easy three minute meditation (which I easily found by googling “three minute meditation”) and see what you think.
 One thing I noticed, is that a daily practice of at least 5 minutes per day gave me benefits throughout my entire day.

 If you are just not a meditator, no worries!
 There are still ways to give your mind a rest.
 You can tap into your imagination.

 How can you do it?
 Take a moment to shift your mind for just a moment from ruminating on the problems of the day.
 Instead, travel to a place where you know you can create positive and calm feelings.
 Practice deep breathing while you do it and maybe close your eyes.

 Where could you go?
 Take yourself on vacation to a place you have been (or want to go to) and immerse yourself in that lovely place.
 Time travel back in time and visit a favorite memory.
 Experience it as if you were there yourself.